pbayer/ProcessFlows.jl/README.md

 [`Julia`](https://julialang.org) (with [`SimJulia`](https://github.com/BenLauwens/SimJulia.jl))
-is maturing and can provide for a really fast simulation library, capable – together with `PFlow's` simple approach – to model and simulate even large systems as in production, in automotive plants or in multiprojects.
+is maturing and can provide for a really fast simulation library, capable – together with `PFlow's` simple approach – to model and simulate even large systems as automotive plants, multiprojects or hospitals.

-### Status of Project (as of 08/2017)
+### Status of Project (as of 09/2017)

 `PFlow` is in early development.
-Things are coming together quite quickly and a working prototype and some interesting results should be available in this repository by September 2017.
+Things are coming together quite quickly and a working prototype and some interesting results should be available in this repository by end of September 2017.